 By opening up the science of radioactivity, Marie Curie, née Maria Sklodowska, along with her collaborator and husband, Pierre Curie, overturned key assumptions of nineteenth-century science.
 For example, the fact that radium—one of two elements Curie discovered—spontaneously emitted energy without itself undergoing any change seemed to challenge the first law of thermodynamics.
 According to that law, energy cannot be created or destroyed but only converted from one form to another.
 Before Curie’s doctoral thesis work shed light on the phenomenon of radioactivity, many scientists believed that all natural phenomena could be explained by referring to Newton’s seventeenth-century elucidation of the laws of gravity or to James Clerk Maxwell’s nineteenth-century elucidation of the laws of electromagnetism.

-For over a half century, the Curie family consigned to secrecy in an archive at the Bibliothèque nationale in Paris the journal in which Curie spilled out her heart as a new and unprepared widow (perhaps a forerunner of Joan Didion’s 2005 The Year of Magical Thinking, which chronicles Didion’s grief in the year following her husband’s sudden death from complications of pneumonia).
-Several recent biographies, including Quinn’s and Barbara Goldsmith’ 2004 Obsessive Genius have made use of the journal.
+For over a half-century, the Curie family consigned to secrecy in an archive at the Bibliothèque Nationale in Paris, the journal in which Curie spilled out her heart as a new and unprepared widow (perhaps a forerunner of Joan Didion’s 2005 The Year of Magical Thinking, which chronicles Didion’s grief in the year following her husband’s sudden death from complications of pneumonia).
+Several recent biographies, including Quinn’s and Barbara Goldsmith’s 2004 Obsessive Genius, have made use of the journal.

 Sklodowska, having been commissioned by the Society for the Encouragement of National Industry to study the magnetic properties of different steels, needed space in which to work.
 Upon learning of Sklodowska’s search for lab space, a Polish scientist visiting Paris introduced her to Pierre Curie.
 Despite Curie’s title—Laboratory Chief at the Paris Municipal School of Industrial Physics and Chemistry—his lab facilities were poor, but he made room for Sklodowska anyway.

-Although Sklodowska had intended to carry out her professional career in Poland, where she returned for a vacation in summer 1894, a letter from Curie convinced her to prepare for her doctorate in physics at the Sorbonne.
+Although Sklodowska had intended to carry out her professional career in Poland, where she returned for a vacation in the summer of 1894, a letter from Curie convinced her to prepare for her doctorate in physics at the Sorbonne.
 In summer 1895, Marie Sklodowska married Pierre Curie.
-In summer 1896, she again came in first in a qualifying exam—this one certifying her competence to teach science to young women.
-By summer 1897, she completed her study on magnetic properties of steels and received payment for it.
+In the summer of 1896, she again came in first in a qualifying exam—this one certifying her competence to teach science to young women.
+By the summer of 1897, she had completed her study on the magnetic properties of steel and received payment for it.
 And before that summer turned to fall, she and Pierre became parents of their first child, Irène, who 38 years later became the first child of Nobel laureates to become a laureate herself.

-Despite the terrible blow dealt Marie when she suddenly became a widow and single mother in April 1906, she returned to her lab shortly afterwards.
-In the course of the year she not only established herself as a university professor but also isolated pure radium metal and accepted the responsibility of defining the international standard for measuring radium.
+Despite the terrible blow dealt to Marie when she suddenly became a widow and single mother in April 1906, she returned to her lab shortly afterward.
+In the course of the year, she not only established herself as a university professor but also isolated pure radium metal and accepted the responsibility of defining the international standard for measuring radium.

 During the First World War, Curie put X-ray technology to use in military hospitals by running a radiology service, employing her older daughter, Irène, as an assistant.
 She also used her intimate knowledge of radium for the war effort by introducing radon therapy to France.